Semantics-Empowered Communication: A Tutorial-cum-Survey: From Past to Future of AI-empowered SemCom

 Despite its promising features, SemCom did not gain sufficient attention for quite a long period.
 The reasons could be bi-folded.
-On one hand, Shannon believed that ``the semantic aspects of communication should be regarded as irrelevant to the engineering problem'' since the meaning of messages can be related to specific physical and conceptual entities.
-As a result, a semantic transmission inevitably affects the generality of mathematical model \cite{yang2022semantic}.
-Moreover, owing to the much more urgent need for high-rate reliable communication at that time, researchers mostly follow the path of the CIT established by Shannon \cite{shannon2001mathematical}.
+On one hand, Shannon believed that ``the semantic aspects of communication are irrelevant to the engineering aspects'' since the meaning of messages can be related to specific physical and conceptual entities \cite{weaver1949recent}.
+As a result, semantic transmission inevitably affects the generality of mathematical model \cite{yang2022semantic}.
+Moreover, owing to the much more urgent need for high-rate reliable communications at that time, researchers mostly follow the path of the CIT established by Shannon \cite{shannon2001mathematical}.
 It has been pointed out in recent work that merely securing a symbolic recurrence, however, can be regarded as a means of preserving the syntactic information while lacking the capability of semantic awareness \cite{jiang2015error,zhong2017theory,lu2022rethinking}.
-Analogous to the CIT, Carnap \etal \cite{carnap1952outline} put forward the Semantic Information Theory (SIT), which is henceforth referred to as Classical Semantic Information Theory (CSIT).
-Specifically, in CSIT, the semantic uncertainty is measured by the likelihood that the sentence is ``true'' in all possible situations, that is, the logical probability \cite{carnap1952outline}.
-Later, Bar \etal \cite{bar1953semantic} demonstrate that the logical probability-based measurements in \cite{carnap1952outline,bar1953semantic} may suffer from a truth discrepancy on factual semantic information, which is known as the Bar-Hillel-Carnap (BHC) paradox.
-To address this issue, Floridi \etal \cite{floridi2004outline} outline a \emph{theory of strongly semantic information} (TSSI\footnote{The details of CSIT and TSSI shall be given in Section \ref{sec:semantic_uncertainty}.}, as compared to Carnap's works) based on truth-values rather than probability distributions.
-On the other hand, to quantitatively model the amount of complex semantic information is much more difficult than the bit-level design, and until recently, Bao \etal \cite{bao2011towards} provide a general method of semantic coding and channel capacity to overcome the limitation of computing technologies and extract high-dimensional semantics-related features.
+Analogous to the CIT, Carnap \etal \cite{carnap1952outline} put forward the semantic information theory (SIT), which is henceforth referred to as classical semantic information theory (CSIT).
+Later, Floridi \etal \cite{floridi2004outline} extend CSIT to explore the measurements of information, i.e., \emph{theory of strongly semantic information} (TSSI\footnote{The details of CSIT and TSSI shall be given in Section \ref{sec:semantic_uncertainty}.}).
+Recently, Bao \etal \cite{bao2011towards} propose a theoretical framework to measure the semantic information and channel capacity.
+These works clearly demonstrate the positive impact of semantics in communications, but are unable to provide theoretical analysis and feasible implementation methods for practical large-scale communication networks.
+Instead, benefiting from the impressive advance in data-driven AI or machine learning (ML) technologies, AI-powered SemCom is ushering into a new era and has achieved some preliminary results, on which will be elaborated later.